nickdep217/Portfolio/Simple Scalper/README.md

-    -to add multiple ticker symbols add another "--symbol" flag and another ticker -Make sure to input alpaca keys into the config.py file -Make sure all packages specified in requirments.txt are installed -I recommend running it on a server or something of that nature as you will get slightly faster quotes and will have less connection errors.
+    -to add multiple ticker symbols add another "--symbol" flag and another ticker -Make sure to input alpaca keys into the config.py file -Make sure all packages specified in requirments.txt are installed -I recommend running it on a server rather than a local computer as you will get slightly faster quotes and will have less connection errors.